-Sweaters/Sweat Shirts/Light Jackets/Hoodies
+Sweaters/Sweatshirts/Light Jackets/Hoodies

-Sweaters/sweat shirts/light jackets/hoodies of any color may be worn over the "polo style" or "oxford style" standardized dress shirt.
-The collar of the standardized shirt must be visible at all times.
-Sweaters/sweat shirts/light jackets/hoodies shall be appropriately sized and free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
+Sweaters/sweatshirts/light jackets/hoodies of any color may be worn over the standardized shirt.
+Sweaters/sweatshirts/light jackets/hoodies shall be appropriately sized and free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
 Campus letter jackets or light jackets with an approved campus-specific logo are permissible.